-Staff recommend that the Board adopt Resolution No. 25-20, approving a loan to VCPS in the amount not to exceed \$250,000 for VLGA.
+Staff recommends the Board adopt Resolution No. 25-18, approving a loan to the Borrower for ACTAV in the amount of \$250,000.
 The staff's recommendation is based on the methodology outlined in Exhibit A of this staff summary.
 Once approved, staff will notify the organization of the conditional loan approval, confirm the school meets all funding criteria before releasing funds, distribute and execute the loan agreement, and carry out all other necessary steps to disburse funds to this charter school.

-- 1. Applicant/Borrower: Vista Charter Public Schools - 2.
-Loan Term: Five years - 3.
+- 1. Applicant/Borrower: CreateTech Charter Schools - 2.
+Loan Term: Three years (Maximum of five years) - 3.
 Repayment/Security: Loan Payments through intercept of schools State Apportionment payments - 4.
 Interest Rate: Projected 4.27% - 5.
 Not an Unconditional Commitment: The CSFA resolution shall not be construed as unconditional commitment to finance the loan, but rather CSFA's approval pursuant to the resolution conditioned upon entry by CSFA and the Borrower into a loan agreement, in form and substance satisfactory to CSFA and its counsel. - 6.
 Limited Time: The Board's approval expires at the end of the 2025-26 Fiscal Year.
 Thus, CSFA must enter into the loan agreement no later than June 30, 2026.
 Once the approval has expired, the item must return to the Board for new approval.